Redeeming Anxiety

 No, the conference will not be livestreamed.
 This is an in-person event only.

 Please register here in advance, as day-of registration will not be available.
-Registration closes two days before the event, at 11:59 pm on April 22, 2026.
+Registration closes four days before the event, at 11:59 pm on April 20, 2026.

 Coffee and pastries will be provided Saturday morning.
 Lunch will be on your own from 12:45 pm to 2:15 pm on Saturday.
 Information about nearby food options and places to gather will be shared closer to the event.